A. MAINTAINING A SAFE LIBRARY ENVIRONMENT

 - Starring at, following, or photographing Library users or staff is prohibited.
 Photography is allowed when authorized by library staff.

-- Harassment, verbal abuse, threats and fighting are prohibited.
+- Harassment, verbal abuse, cursing, threats and fighting are prohibited.

 - Conducting any type of for-profit business without authorization is prohibited.